OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDeviceTimeManager.rst

     .. cpp:function:: OcaStatus GetTimeSources(OcaList<OcaONo> &TimeSourceONos)

-        Returns list of object numbers of OcaTimeSource instances in this device.
-Return value indicates whether list was successfully retrieved.
+        Gets the list of object numbers of OcaTimeSource instances in this device.

         This method has id ``3.3``.